avendramini/OD-SDN-Slicing/README.md

 - **12 Hosts**, each representing a key component of the smart zoo
 - **6 OpenFlow Switches**, divided into functional network zones

-All links between switches and hosts are configured with **10 Mbps bandwidth**

 ### Hosts

 | Host | Role | Description |